Last updated on December 12th, 2020 at 11:58 pm

 So you’ve made up your mind and you’re heading to Macau?
 We’re lucky enough to be slowly making our way around Asia and, whilst we’ve stayed in some truly beautiful spots, our dream holiday destination is still Macau.

 We’ve spent plenty of time in this little paradise and want to share our secrets with everyone.
 Even if you’ve got just a small trip booked, a couple of nights in Macau is more than enough to fall in love.
 Read on to find out our favourite spots in Macau, from people watching to poolside lounging, it’s all here.
-Read here Macau itinerary!
+Read here Macau tourist sim card and Macau itinerary!

 Stay at Grand Coloane Macau